nivedwho/GSoC-2021-TF-GAN/README.md

 ### Acknowledgement
 I would like to thank [Margaret Maynard Reid](https://github.com/margaretmz) and [Joel Shor](https://github.com/joel-shor) for their valuable guidance and mentorship.
 I would like to also thank [Google Cloud Platform](https://cloud.google.com/) and [TPU Research Cloud](https://sites.research.google/trc/) for extending their support which has helped in accelerating the development of this project.

+### Updates:
+* A blog post on this project is now published on the official TensorFlow Blog page : https://blog.tensorflow.org/2022/01/summer-of-code.html

 ### Reference
 [1] [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219)